cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

     abortTransactionUnless(IsSupportedTxType(metadata.TxType))

     // the interchain account address on the host chain
-    // must match the address stored in the (controller
-    // chain port identifier -> interchain account) address mapping. abortTransactionUnless(currentMetadata.Address === metadata.Address)
+    // must remain the same after the upgrade. abortTransactionUnless(currentMetadata.Address === metadata.Address)

     // at the moment it is not supported to perform upgrades that